 - Spend ten minutes engaged in meditation or mindfulness practices within two hours of going to bed

-Study participants spent two weeks recording their normal behavior in regular sleep diaries, followed by four weeks of lifestyle changes.
-We asked them about their sleep quality (measured using the Pittsburgh Sleep Quality Index, a.k.a.
+Study participants spent two weeks recording their normal behavior in regular sleep diaries.
+This was followed by four weeks of lifestyle changes.
+We asked participants about their sleep quality (measured using the Pittsburgh Sleep Quality Index, a.k.a.
 PSQI) before the study and after it finished.

 From this chart, you can see that participants made the biggest change to their screen time before bed, while they made much smaller changes to their napping habits.
-This is probably because of differences in participants’ baseline lifestyle — since only about 10 percent of participants took naps on a normal day before the Sleep Study started, there wasn’t much room for improvement.
-On the other hand, over 80 percent of participants looked at screens within a half hour of bedtime at baseline, and so people who chose to limit screen time during the Sleep Study ended up making a more dramatic lifestyle change, on average.
+This is probably because of differences in participants’ baseline lifestyle.
+This is because only about 10 percent of participants took naps on a normal day before the Sleep Study started, there wasn’t much room for improvement.
+On the other hand, over 80 percent of participants looked at screens within a half hour of bedtime at baseline.
+So people who chose to limit screen time during the Sleep Study ended up making a more dramatic lifestyle change, on average.

 But if limiting screen time was a more dramatic lifestyle change for most participants, and avoiding naps was relatively minor, how did both changes lead to similar improvements in overall sleep quality?
 Well, maybe small changes to napping habits can be as effective as big changes to screen exposure.
 Or maybe the lifestyle changes themselves weren’t the whole story.
 Maybe just paying close attention to your sleep hygiene is enough to improve your overall sleep quality over time.

 We’ll have to do more research to find out for sure.
 So keep an eye out for more 23andMe interventional studies in the future — maybe even including Sleep Study 2.0.
 We’re just getting started.